chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 Source: US Geological Survey (USGS), Hydrography Viewer

-Since its creation in 1788, the Federal government of the United States has taken the role of the sovereign and signed treaties with various tribes to establish reservations and manage land "in trust," define the boundaries of hunting and fishing rights, and provide some social services.
-In Virginia, however, tribal relations with the government involved state rather than Federal agencies, until the US Department of the Interior finally granted Federal recognition to the Pamunkey tribe in 2015.
+Since its creation in 1789 after ratification of the US Constitution, the Federal government of the United States has taken the role of the sovereign with exclusive responsibility to sign treaties with various tribes.
+Treaties have established reservations to manage land "in trust," have defined the boundaries of hunting and fishing rights, and have provided some social services.

-For example, the 1677 Treaty of Middle Plantation formalized a dedicated state reservation.
+The 1677 Treaty of Middle Plantation formalized a dedicated state reservation.
 Today's Mattaponi and Pamunkey reservations date back to that treaty, and some preceding agreements.
 The US Congress had no role in creating those two Virginia reservations; another century would go by before the US Congress itself was created.

 the Mattaponi and Pamunkey reservations are in King William County, upstream of the headwaters of the York River at West Point